 The next day we headed out to Nelson, another great little town that we wished we could’ve spent more time in.
 On the way from Abel Tasman to Nelson is just another long stretch of wineries on both sides of the road screaming from afar, “come on in, you know you want to.”
 We decided we’d give one a try and followed what we perceived to be some back roads and just chose one, called Mahana.
 Truly we just picked one of what was at least 15 in the area and it just so happens we picked what was more than just a nice cellar door but a full restaurant with two different brands and a posh hotel where apparently Prince Charles recently stayed.
 Keep it classy Levinson’s!
 Now the lady running the cellar door couldn't have been nicer and it was likely because I was wearing my IU (Indiana University) t-shirt that day.
 She preceded to explain how her family had lived in Bloomington for 20 years as her husband was a professor before moving to New Zealand 10 years back or so.
 People say the world is small and this just goes to show you.
 So moving on, we enjoyed the wines at Mahana and made our way to Nelson.

 Nelson seemed a great town to spend a weekend at, filled with bars advertising drink specials, a great beach where locals and tourists alike were walking after work hours, and overall really nice people.
 Our hosts that night were so gracious, having us on their patio for beers and good stories.
+They immediatly made us feel at home and I loved that they had a friendly little dog.
 We were sad to leave, but a new adventure was about to begin.
 We had a 6:45 am flight to Christchurch to pick up our camper van!